 This is the easiest of all our 7 Eiffel Ticket ticket options - avoid the need for a ticket altogether.

-If you're in Paris for just a short time and want to see the famous "Iron Lady" but not tour it - or maybe you just don't like heights - you'll have plenty of opportunities to get great ground-level (or water-level, if you take a Seine River cruise) views of the famous Paris attraction.
+If you're in Paris for just a short time and want to see the famous "Iron Lady" but not tour it - or maybe you don't like heights - you'll have plenty of opportunities to get wonderful ground-level (or Seine River-level, if you take a cruise) views of the famous Paris attraction.

 Here are just a few of the many excellent Eiffel Tower viewing locations around the city:

-- Montparnasse Tower - Observation Tower or even better, the panoramic views from gourmet restaurant Le Ciel de Paris on the Tower's 56th floor
+- Montparnasse Tower - Go to the Observation Tower and Rooftop Terrace (get your tickets) or even better, enjoy the panoramic views during a delicious meal at the gourmet restaurant Le Ciel de Paris on the Tower's 56th floor

 - Segway Tour with Eiffel Tower Views - Combine fun with great views!